munin-monitoring/munin/doc/plugin/index.rst

 Role
 ====

-A Munin plugin is a simple executable, whose role is to gather one set of facts on a host and present them in a format Munin can use to analyze.
+A Munin plugin is a simple executable, invoked in a command line environment, whose role is to gather a set of facts on a host and present them in a format Munin can use.

 A plugin is usually called without any arguments.
-In this case, the plugin returns the data in a 'key value' format.
+In this circumstance, the plugin returns the data in a 'key value' format.
 For example, the 'load' plugin, which comes standard with Munin, will output the current system load::